-The General Ordinary Shareholders' Meeting held on March 26, 2021 appointed us as auditors for a period of one year, as from the year ended December 31, 2021.
+The General Ordinary Shareholders' Meeting held on 1 April 2022 appointed us as auditors for a period of one year, for the year ended 31 December 2022.

-Previously, we were appointed by resolution of the General Ordinary Shareholders' Meeting for a period of three years and we have audited the accounts continuously since the year ended December 31, 2016.
+Previously, we were appointed by resolution of the General Ordinary Shareholders' Meeting for a period of three years and we have audited the accounts continuously since the year ended 31 December 2016.